 The PMC-Serial is a part of the PMC family of modular I/O products, which meet the PMC and CMC draft Standards.
-Contact Dynamic Engineering for a copy of this specification.
-It is assumed that the reader is at least casually familiar with this document and basic logic design.
 In standard configuration, the PMC-Serial is a Type 2 mechanical with only passive low profile components on the back of the board and one slot wide, with 10 mm inter-board height.